smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

 #### Field Values:
 -   **Name Text Box**: IBM LSAM Export from Test to Production

--   **Documentation Text Box**: This a schedule is designed to be run from Self Service.
+-   **Documentation Text Box**: This schedule is designed to be run from Self Service.
 It requires the LSAM export Batch Name in an OpCon Global Property.

 -   **Workdays per Week**: click all days